The primary goal of all businesses is to sell their products and services to customers.

 A skilled marketer can use this bias to influence their target audience to buy a product or service.
 They can offer a free coupon or a free trial to use a product, which allows the consumer to try out the particular product without spending any money.

 After using it for a while, they will start to feel they own the product.
 So, when the trial or coupon expires, they must purchase it to keep using it.
-One great example of this strategy can be observed in the case of antivirus software, which often comes with free trials.
+One great example of this strategy is antivirus software, which often comes with free trials.
 Once the trial period ends, many people end up purchasing the software.

 2. Mere Exposure Effect